 Aside from creating a sustainable impact from the ground up, Selina also runs a Give Back program for staff and travellers who want to volunteer, whether it’s through beach clean-ups, neighbourhood clean-ups, reforestation, teaching a skill, or participating in classes run by locals.
 It can feel really rewarding to stay here.
 You can get involved in a different activity each day, give back, and make a difference.

-Of course, one of my favourite concepts was their café, which serves up delicious coffee that is sustainable and supports local farmers.
+Of course, one of my favourite concepts was their café, which serves up sustainable coffee that supports local farmers.
+It’s one of the stops on my ultimate guide to the best coffee & cafes in Medellin.

 Selina Medellin may not have your typical hotel amenities like a spa or pool.
 Instead they focus on lifestyle and purpose-driven experiences.
 There is a free co-working space designed for digital nomads – to support creativity, community, and entrepreneurship.